pvandervelde/mindvortex/src/posts/2024-01-17-Swerve-drive-ros2-nav.md

 While there was a bit of tuning required to get the SLAM and navigation stacks to work, in the end it worked well.
-Obviously this is only one test case so once I have a dedicated PC to run the simulation I can do more testing.
+Obviously this is only one test case so once I have a dedicated PC to run the simulation I am going to do a lot more testing.

 One of the things that is currently not implemented is limits on the steering and drive velocities.
 This means that currently the robot can move at any speed and turn at any rate.
 This is not realistic and will in the real world lead to the motors in the robot being overloaded.
 So the next step is to add the limits to the controller.
 The main issue with this is the need to keep the drive modules synchronised.
 So when one of the modules exceeds its velocity limits the other modules have to be slowed down as well so that we don't lose synchronisation between the modules.
+More on this in one of my next posts.